 This course presents concepts and practices related to a broad spectrum of addictions and addictive behaviors, including theoretical models of addiction, terminology, review of substances and their effects, treatment strategies and programs.
 The impact of culture and ethnicity on substance use and abuse is addressed.
 Important current issues are discussed, such as difficulties in combining mental health and substance abuse perspectives.
 Students learn first-hand about a variety of treatment programs through guest speakers.
 Attendance at at least one addictions support group is strongly encouraged (AA, NA etc.).
-Students will be NARCAN trained.

-BHS 402 Special Topics in Justice Issues - 3 credits
+BHS 402 Special Topics in Justice Studies - 3 credits